 Your time is valuable, especially in your early career years, don’t hesitate.

 Always be the worst guy in every band you’re in. – so you can learn.
 The people around you affect your performance.
 Choose your crowd wisely. –Chad Fowler

 When you got offers from big companies and small companies, consider it seriously.
 Remember to find the company which fits your target in a long time, don’t consider the salary only, your career is a very long journey.
 Normally, the small company implies high risks and also potential high rewards.

 One more thing

-Keep healthy is ultimately important, some aged programmers have serious pains after long years sitting.
-Finger injuries, heart disease, and fat are mainly heathy issues for programmers.
+Keep healthy is ultimately important.
+Some aged programmers have severe pains after long years of sitting.
+Finger injuries, heart disease, and fat are mainly healthy issues for programmers.